2023 Solar Incentives Guide for Lancaster, CA - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these may include tax credits, rebates and more.
+There are often state solar incentives available in addition to federal ones.
+Tax credits, rebates and more might be available at a more local level.
 Certain incentives are ongoing, while others are only available for a limited time.
-These incentives might be given by the California government, or by your county or municipality.
+They might be provided by the California government, or by your county or municipality.

 Next Steps for Installing Solar in Lancaster